ahowe12/AHoweFiles/README.md

 As a side note, I also want to learn how to resize and change the orientation of images in Github...my attempt at adding an image to this page was only somewhat successful.

 # Portfolio
+This is where my data visualizations will go.

 Data Visualization 1: